 - 1. Upon admission to the BAS program, students must attend a required orientation session prior to enrollment in baccalaureate courses. - 2.
 Students must complete ENC 1101 Composition I , ENC 1102 Composition II , and three credit hours of approved mathematics prior to enrollment in any baccalaureate courses (3000 or 4000 level) with a grade of C or higher.
 (Refer to the General Education Program Guide) - 3.
 Students must complete MAN 2021 Management Principles, during the first term of enrollment if not previously completed. - 4.
 Students must meet program criteria, defined below, prior to enrollment in CIS 4891, Senior Capstone Project.
 CIS 4891 must be completed through Florida SouthWestern State College and is not eligible for cross-enrollment. - 5.
-Cross-enrollment approval: Baccalaureate degree seeking students must obtain prior approval to cross enroll (as a transient student) in courses intended to fulfill baccalaureate program
+Cross-enrollment approval: Baccalaureate degree seeking students must obtain prior approval to cross enroll (as a transient student) in courses intended to fulfill baccalaureate program requirements.

-- requirements.
 Approval will be determined by the appropriate dean in collaboration with program faculty.
-Students initiate this process using Florida Virtual Campus:www.floridashines.org/. - 6.
-Students who have not fulfilled the State of Florida general education core requirements must complete them.
+Students initiate this process using Florida Virtual Campus:www.floridashines.org/.

+- 6. Students who have not fulfilled the State of Florida general education core requirements must complete them.
 Students who transfer to Florida SouthWestern State College with a previous Associate in Arts degree from a Florida community college or Baccalaureate degree from a regionally accredited institution are considered to have met the General Education component of the degree.
 Students are permitted to complete remaining general education courses while enrolled in the BAS program.
-However, prior to enrollment in CIS 4891 Senior Capstone Project, students must have all general education courses completed and must have completed 39 core upper level credit hours - 7.
+However, prior to enrollment in CIS 4891 Senior Capstone Project, students must have all general education courses completed. - 7.
 Students who have previously earned an Associate in Arts or a Baccalaureate degree from a college or university outside the State of Florida will be reviewed on a case-by-case basis to determine which courses will meet the 36 hour General Education Requirements.
-Students must have earned equivalent credit hours in each General Education category (i.e., 6 hours of Humanities, 9 hours of Social Sciences, etc.).
+Students must have earned equivalent credit hours in each General Education category (i.e., 6 hours of Humanities, 9 hours of Social Sciences, etc.). - 8.
 Students are permitted to complete remaining general education courses while enrolled in the BAS program.
-However, prior to enrollment in CIS 4891 - Senior Capstone Project, students must have all general education courses completed.
-Students must have completed 39 core upper level credit hours prior to enrollment in the capstone course.
-The capstone course must be taken at Florida SouthWestern State College.
+However, prior to enrollment in CIS 4891 Senior Capstone Project, students must have all general education courses completed.